 Speaking in the mystical tongue Suri read the scroll containing the Knock spell.
 Upon completion nothing happened.
 "I knew it" William muttered.
 "Faulty magic, most likely".
-"Hush, William" an annoyed Suri replied as a crack in the wall appeared.
-"There IS a door" Joshua confirmed.
+"Hush, William" an annoyed Suri replied.
+Just then the companions heard a loud click.
+"I believe the door has been unlocked" Joshua announced.
 "William should take the lead" Suri decided, concerned about booby traps.

 "What?
 You're the one who found it.
 Ladies first, I say" William complained.
 Both Suri and Joshua flashed their companion a dirty look.
 "Well, I guess you did open it.
 My turn then" William acquiesced.
-By this time the crack had spread all around the chalk outline and the now apparent door began to swing open.
-The three associates stepped back to allow the stone slab to swing into the room.
+The three were contemplating what to do next when the door began to open of it's own accord.
+The three associates stepped back to allow the two steel panels to swing into the room.
 Suri tilted her staff forward so that the glowing stone on top could illuminate what lay beyond.

 A narrow corridor that extended beyond the reach of the light-spell-powered rock was revealed.
 Meanwhile the noise that indicated their enemies might be trying to bash their way through the opposing wall continued.
 "I think they are getting close to breaking in", a worried William remarked.
-"Time to go" William decided, hoisting up his gem-laden pack he steped over the threshold and into the corridor.
+"Time to go" William decided, hoisting up his gem-laden pack he stepped over the threshold and into the corridor.
 Suri followed closely behind.
 "Close the door behind you" Suri said, speaking to Joshua.
 William stopped short and Suri ran into him.
 "Move it, William!" she grunted, her face in his hair.
-"My pack is slipping out of my grasp" William snarled, explaining why he had stopped short.
+"My pack is slipping out of my grasp" William snarled, explaining why he wasn't moving.

 Standing in the door frame Suri felt a sting in her side.
 "Ow! what the Hades was that!"
 Suri cried.
 William moved forward and everyone entered the passage.
 Suri grasped her side in agony as the small sting turned into a searing pain.
 "Let me take a look" Joshua said, first closing the door behind him, then kneeling down to get a closer look at the area Suri indicated was the source of her discomfort.
 "A dart has pierced your skin" Joshua said, carefully plucking out a tiny barbed projectile.